MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

    ![Sample Answer column](../media/kb/sp-qna-add-column-answer.png)

-5. In your new list, upload your a few questions and answers.
-There is a sample set of questions and answers in the download you can use as you experiment with your integration.
+5. In your new list, upload a few questions and answers.
+There is a sample set of questions and answers in the SampleFAQs.xlsx file in the download that you can use as you experiment with your integration.

 ## Step 4: Update the flow that connects your Yammer group with QnA Maker